 As we briefly mentioned above, a property owner of any kind has a duty to use reasonable care to prevent another individual from sustaining a personal injury on their premises.
 That means, in order to avoid liability, both private property and public property owners should take the proper precautions to keep their property in a reasonably safe condition.
 This may include installing locked gates around a swimming pool, providing adequate lighting in a parking lot, or posting caution signs warning of a recent spill.

 However, while a property owner should always warn visitors of hidden hazards, open and obvious dangers do not always need to be addressed.
 An open and obvious danger might include something like a sidewalk curb.
 This is something that a reasonable person should notice without additional warning, and thus, is a common defense in many claims.

 Additionally, a property owner in Ohio is not responsible for any harm caused to a trespasser that they were unaware was on their land.
 If they are aware of the trespassertrespasser, they must warn them of potential dangers and promptly ask them to leave.
 If the tresspasser is still injured after a warning and a request to leave, the property owner is no longer responsible for any damages that may result.

 Common Premises Liability Claims

 The majority of premises liability claims are a matter of slips and falls, and thus, may alternatively be called a “slip and fall” lawsuit.
-Each Cleveland premises liability lawyer from our law firm understands the intricacies involved in slip-and-fall claims and have helped many clients recover compensation for their injuries and financial losses.
+Each Cleveland premises liability lawyer from our law firm understands the intricacies involved in Ohio slip-and-fall claims and have helped many clients recover compensation for their injuries and financial losses.
 Common types of property defects that contribute to slip-and-fall accidents include:

 - Uneven or broken steps